 I don’t want them to have memories of me being too busy to give them attention.

 One of the biggest changes to my parenting since I left work is how I now view the weekend.
 Once upon a time, all chores got completed on the weekends.
 Housework, projects, wrestled against trips to the zoo or family fun in the two “free days” I had during the week.
-My goal now is to keep the clutter and perform cleaning tasks during the week so that the weekends can be reserved for fun.At the end of our lives, our most valuable possessions are the memories we’ve shared.
+My goal now is to keep the clutter at a manageable level and perform cleaning tasks during the week so that the weekends can be reserved for fun.At the end of our lives, our most valuable possessions are the memories we’ve shared.
 Click To Tweet

 Every time we pick up the paint brush, that is what we are creating.